jundalisay/superb/content/en/research/socrates/simple-republic/book-7/chapter-4.md

-+++
+---
-title= "Dialectics as an Essential Study"
+title: "Dialectics as an Essential Study"
-# heading= "The Simple Republic by Plato Book 7 Chapter 4"
-date= 2015-09-09
+heading: "Chapter 4 of Book 7"
+date: 2015-09-24
+image: "/covers/republic.jpg"
-description= "Dialectics is the last and most important study that is superior to all the sciences as it deals with the nature of things.
-The four divisions of knowledge are science, understanding, opinion, and perception of shadows." image= "/covers/republic.jpg" linkf= "/research/socrates/simple-republic/book-8/chapter-1/" linkftext= "Book 8" linkb= "/research/socrates/simple-republic/book-7/chapter-3/" linkbtext= "Chapter 3" icon= "/icons/soc.png"
+description: "Dialectics is the last and most important study that is superior to all the sciences as it deals with the nature of things.
+The four divisions of knowledge are science, understanding, opinion, and perception of shadows"
-+++
+author: "Socrates"
+icon: "/icons/soc.png"
+---

 {{< l a="Socrates" >}}
 Motion has many forms.
 Two of them are obvious to ordinary people.